magiccoder815/crawling-web-ic2s2/README.md

 For simplicity, just click the "Launch Binder" button (at the top of this Readme) to create a virtual environment ready for this workshop.
 It may take a few minutes; if it takes longer than 10, try again.

 If you want to run the code on your computer, you have two options.
-You could use [Anaconda](https://www.anaconda.com/what-is-anaconda/) to make installation easy: [download Anaconda](https://www.anaconda.com/download/) .
-Or if you already have Python 3.x installed with the full list of libraries listed under `requirements.txt`, you're welcome to clone this repository and follow along on your own machine.
+You could use [Anaconda](https://www.anaconda.com/what-is-anaconda/) to make installation easy: [download Anaconda](https://www.anaconda.com/download/).
+Or if you already have Python 3.x installed with the full list of libraries listed under `requirements.txt` or don't mind installing everything in a [virtual environment](https://python.land/virtual-environments/virtualenv) (best practice if working locally), you're welcome to clone this repository and follow along on your own machine.
 You can also install all the necessary packages like so:

 ```
 pip3 install -r requirements.txt